Bicycles, Bricks, Vision & Determination

 This online conference set of seminars is designed to nourish all those who are actively promoting and creating these ‘visions of the possible.'

-For details of each presentation/discussion during the week click the appropriate tab above.
+For details of each presentation/discussion, click the appropriate tab above.

 We celebrate this year the hundredth anniversary of the birth of a great educator, Loris Malaguzzi.
 Using Malaguzzi’s own words, I want to look at his contribution to early childhood education from three perspectives.
 I will talk about the historical, political and cultural context that shaped his life and work.
 I will discuss the multiple roles he played in the educational project of Reggio Emilia – which provoke us to think about the meaning of educational leadership and the type of management required for an innovative, democratic and dynamic public education system.
 And I will argue that he offers other important provocations to contemporary early childhood education, provocations that can enable us to envision a transformed early childhood education in England.
 At a time when hope is often in short supply, we can draw inspiration from his firm belief in the darkest of times for Italy that ‘everything seemed possible’.